derektypist/markdown-previewer/README.md

 To create a production bundle, still in the directory of my-markdown-previewer, use the command `npm run build`

-In manifest.json add "homepage": "https://derektypist.github.io/markdown-previewer".
+In package.json add "homepage": "https://derektypist.github.io/markdown-previewer".

 Use the git push command to see any changes.

+Still in my-markdown-previewer directory go to npm run deploy.

 ## Credits